Many of these products don’t even contain keratin.

 “Most people need moisture, not protein and they do not know it.
 Too much protein can cause breakage,” says hair stylist Josh Rosebrook.

-Products that are guilty of falsely advertising keratin ingredients are:
+Products that are allegedly guilty of falsely advertising keratin ingredients include:

 - Pantene Pro-V Expert Collection Advanced Keratin Repair Conditioner